-Copper Spinning Industry Information
+Quick links to Copper Spinning Information

-Because copper products are aesthetically desirable, the lighting, ornamental and decorative product industries often use copper spinning to manufacture products like lamps, outdoor and indoor fountains, lanterns and chandeliers.
-Copper cookware like measuring cups, colanders, pots, pans and bowls can be made via the metal spinning process because of copper’s heat resistance, long lifespan and durability.
-Copper spinning manufactures other products including marine couplers and reducers, roofing components and musical instruments.
+Because copper products are aesthetically desirable, the lighting, ornamental and decorative product industries often use copper spinning to manufacture products like lamps, outdoor and indoor fountains, lanterns, and chandeliers.
+Copper cookware like measuring cups, colanders, pots, pans, and bowls can be made via the metal spinning process because of copper’s heat resistance, long lifespan, and durability.
+Copper spinning manufactures other products, including marine couplers and reducers, roofing components, and musical instruments.
 When it comes to decorative and ornamental metal spinning, copper is often the first choice, and brass is the main alternative.
 Any copper spun product is 100% recyclable.